Lost in the Fire: Critical reception

 Despite its controversial lyrics, "Lost in the Fire" was met with positive reviews from critics.
 It was ranked as the 31st best dance song of the first half of 2019 by Billboard.
 On a statement discussing the single's position on the list, Kat Bein described the song as being a "steamy, slinky, foul-mouthed bedroom banger built on sci-fi synth work and midnight moods."
 She also compared the song's production to that of Daft Punk and complemented Gesaffelstein's new metallic look in the visuals for the song and its parent album.

 Music videos

 After being teased by an 11-second teaser on 7 January 2019, two accompanying music videos were released alongside the single on 11 January 2019.
 The first of the two was a Spotify-exclusive vertical video, which was placed at the top of the streaming service's own 'Today's Top Hits' playlist following the song's release.

 The second of the two was the official music video for the single, which was released on Gesaffelstein's YouTube channel like the previously aforementioned teaser.
-It features the Weeknd performing various dance moves and poses throughout scenes accompanied by a dark background with Gesaffelstein standing idle alongside him.
+It features the Weeknd performing various dance moves and poses through scenes accompanied by a dark background with Gesaffelstein standing idle alongside him.
 Critics noted the video as being dark and fashionable.
 It was directed by Manu Cossu.
 The song's vertical video was later uploaded to Gesaffelstein's YouTube channel on 11 February 2019.